Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Introduction

-There are two key factors worth considering when trying to develop an architecture for human missions to Mars.
-Firstly, only the manned component of the system has a strong requirement to minimise travel time; accessories to be used later can be sent in advance and meet the astronauts afterwards, thus minimising cost.
-Secondly, mass is one of the drivers of the cost and performance of the system.
-Consequently, a spacecraft divided in modules, serving specific functions at specific phases, and discarded as soon as they have fulfilled their function can be used to minimise the total mass, following the successful lunar orbit rendezvous approach used in the Apollo project~\cite{Woods2011}.
+Only the crewed component of the system has a strong requirement to minimise travel time.
+Therefore, we adopt a cargo plus crewed, two S/C, approach similar to DRA~\citep{MarsArchitectureSteeringGroup2009} and other missions, although without ISRU.
+To further minimise cost and mass, while increasing system's performance, modules of the S/C no longer needed are discarded as soon as possible, following the successful lunar orbit rendezvous approach used in the Apollo project~\citep{Woods2011}.

-Therefore, our approach is to use a baseline mission architecture that fulfils all the major requirements of a manned mission to Mars, and minimises the mass launched from Earth by separating the manned part from the cargo component.
-Afterwards, we select four propulsion technologies for evaluation, and determine the minimum transfer time possible for the manned component, as a function of the size of the engines (respecting known engine size constraints).
-Selected propulsion technologies include: classical chemical engines (as it has been the workhorse of space exploration), nuclear thermal engines (which in the 1940s was believed to be the future technology for exploring the solar system), modern electrical engines (as it is currently considered the best flight proven system for many applications due to its high specific impulse), and a more conjectural concept of the many that have been proposed as the next revolutionary engine.
+Regarding our main variable, the propulsion system, we select four technologies for evaluation and determine the minimum transfer time possible for the crewed component, as a function of the size of the engines, i.e. thrust (respecting known engine size constraints).
+Selected propulsion technologies include: classical chemical engines (as it has been the workhorse of space exploration), nuclear thermal engines, modern electrical engines and a more conjectural concept of the many that have been proposed as the next revolutionary engine.
 We selected as the revolutionary engine the ``Pure Electro-Magnetic Thrust'' (PEMT) concept because it promised, in theory, to be highly effective due to its full conversion of mass into energy with momentum usable for thrust.
-We are interested in finding the minimum order of magnitude of the mission duration, within feasible bounds, and comparing the merits of the different propulsion systems.
+We are interested in finding the minimum order of magnitude of the mission duration, within feasible bounds, and compare the merits of the different propulsion systems.
 We have not optimised the mission for each propulsion system.
 We have instead considered only transfer trajectories that provide representative performance for each system.

+The remainder of this paper is structured as follows: after review of the selected propulsion systems to establish the propellant consumption and how they can be scaled for more thrust, we define the features of baseline mission architecture and establish the type of transfer trajectories to use.
+We analyse the required mass determined by the propulsion against the mission time and discuss the results.